hemashushu/hemashushu.github.io/src/content/posts/2022-10-31-building-a-modern-computer-system-from-scratch-step-by-step/index.en.md

 - Part V: Designing a functional linker script language and implementing a script interpreter.

-**Series 2: Implementing a Modern Language and Compiler Step by Step**
+**Series 2: Implementing a modern language and compiler step by step**

 - Part I: Designing an IR (intermediate language) and implementing a code generator from IR to assembly language.

-- Part II: Designing a modern statically typed language, implementing a code generator from high-level language to IR, so that we have a _simple but complete compilation system_.
+- Part II: Designing a modern statically typed language, implementing a code generator from high-level language to IR, now you have a _simple but complete compilation system_.

 - Part III: Implement the [WASM](https://webassembly.org/) virtual machine (VM) and then implement the code generator for the IR to WASM.
-With the WASM VM we can get a basic idea of how a processor works, while having the WASM code generator means that our language can run in a browser.
+With the WASM VM you can get a basic idea of how a processor works, while having the WASM code generator means that the language can run in a browser.

-- Part IV: Implementing the IR to the [LLVM IR](https://llvm.org/docs/LangRef.html) code generator, which allows our language to generate programs for `x86` and `arm` target architectures.
+- Part IV: Implementing the IR to the [LLVM IR](https://llvm.org/docs/LangRef.html) code generator, which allows the language to generate programs for `x86` and `arm` target architectures.

 ![compilation system](images/compilation-system.png)

 - Part V: Implementing the project construction tool and package manager, which is a necessary part of any modern language.

-- Part VI: Rewriting the compiler in our language to achieve _self-hosting_ (i.e., the compiler can compile its own source code), and from now we start using our own tools to build the system.
+- Part VI: Rewriting the compiler in the language to achieve _self-hosting_ (i.e., the compiler can compile its own source code), and from now you start using your own tools to build the system.

-**Series 3: Implementing a Functional RISC-V CPU Step by Step**
+**Series 3: Implementing a functional RISC-V CPU step by step**

-- Part I: Designing a minimal instruction set that enables numeric accumulation and memory loading and storing, implement a minimal processor with digital circuit simulation software that contains the basic processor elements, such as ROM, RAM, register file, decoder, controller and ALU (arithmetic logic unit), which can execute our instruction set.
+- Part I: Designing a minimal instruction set that enables numeric accumulation and memory loading and storing, implement a minimal processor with digital circuit simulation software that contains the basic processor elements, such as ROM, RAM, register file, decoder, controller and ALU (arithmetic logic unit), which can execute the instruction set.

-- Part II: Deriving an HDL language from our language, implement a digital circuit simulator and a test framework, implement a code generator from this HDL to [SystemVerilog](https://en.wikipedia.org/wiki/SystemVerilog).
-Re-implement the previous processor with our HDL and download it to the FPGA hardware for power-on testing.
+- Part II: Deriving an HDL language from the language, implement a digital circuit simulator and a test framework, implement a code generator from this HDL to [SystemVerilog](https://en.wikipedia.org/wiki/SystemVerilog).
+Re-implement the previous processor with the HDL and download it to the FPGA hardware for power-on testing.

-- Part III: Implementing a multi-cycle RV64I processor using our HDL language and download it to the FPGA hardware for power-on testing.
+- Part III: Implementing a multi-cycle RV64I processor using the HDL language and download it to the FPGA hardware for power-on testing.

 - Part IV: Implementing some common protocols (e.g. UART, \(I^2C\), SPI), write drivers for common peripherals (e.g. GPIO, SPI Flash, SD card, SSD 1306 display etc.).
-Integrating into our processors to achieve a complete hardware system.
+Integrating into the processor to achieve a complete hardware system.

 - Part V: Upgrade the microarchitecture of the processor to a multi-stage pipeline design.

-**Series 4: Implementing a Functional Microkernel OS Step by Step**
+**Series 4: Implementing a functional microkernel OS step by step**

-- Part I: Adding a MMU (memory management unit) to our processor, as well as a privileged module.
+- Part I: Adding a MMU (memory management unit) to the processor, as well as a privileged module.

 - Part II: Implementing the minimal kernel, i.e. implementing basic serial text sending and receiving, page tables, memory management, program loader, process switch and message mechanisms.